Omnissa Workspace ONE Privacy Disclosure

 iii.
 Logging data.
 Workspace ONE Hub Services generates audit logs for User activity.
 Hub Services logs the source of authentication (UEM or Access), username, external Id and app Id.
 For instance, app Id is logged: 1) when Users favorites or unfavorites an app; 2) when Users change the order of apps in favorites tab; 3) when install action is invoked on an app; or 4) when apps are launched from Hub Services app.

-PART VI: Omnissa Workspace ONE Mobile Threat Defense and Mobile Applications Powered by Lookout
+PART IV: Omnissa Workspace ONE Mobile Threat Defense and Mobile Applications Powered by Lookout

 This section covers Workspace ONE Mobile Threat Defense service (“MTD”), which is an optional feature add-on available for Hub Services and is a Hosted Service powered by Lookout, Inc., including the related mobile applications.